 Silero VAD

 Silero VAD is a pre-trained ONNX model developed by the Silero team.
 It is one of the most widely adopted open-source VAD models, used in production by projects like Pipecat, LiveKit, and dozens of voice AI platforms.
+Why choose Silero VAD:- Battle-tested in production across thousands of voice applications

 - Small model size (~2 MB ONNX) with fast inference